icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Revolt.chat](https://revolt.chat/) — An OpenSource alternative for[Discord](https://discord.com/), that respects your privacy.
 It also have most proprietary features from discord for free.
 Revolt is a all in one application that is secure and fast, while being 100% free. every features are free.
 They also have (official & unofficial) plugins support unlike most main-stream chatting applications.
   * [Tencent RTC](https://trtc.io/) — Tencent Real-Time Communication (TRTC) offers solutions for group audio/video calls.10,000 free minutes/month for the first year.
   * [Pastefy](https://pastefy.app/) - Beautiful and simple Pastebin with optional Client-Encryption, Multitab-Pastes, an API, a highlighted Editor and more.
+  * [SiteDots](https://sitedots.com/) - Share feedback for website projects directly on your website, no emulation, canvas or workarounds.
+Completely functional free tier.

 ## CMS